 Jamie is One Box Television's staff assistant.
 Having thoroughly tested kit in our new base before loading into the vans, Jamie has a photographic memory and can always tell us where to find a piece of kit we all know is loaded - somewhere!
 He has fitted in well with the One Box team, enjoying the banter and making new friends along the way.
 A real asset to the team.

 Having worked extensively with the team over the last 3 years, Lee has gained knowledge in all areas of the operation, and is always keen to learn more.
 It is not unusual for him to be the first to offer a solution to a request on site, proving there is always a "One Box way".
-He has come to love "Nanoworld" and is our tapeless king, happiest when surrounded by 3 Macbooks - and his ipad.
+Lee was Unit Manager for the massive "Release The Hounds" series, looking after a large crew, with 287 camera positions in 1 month.
+When not Unit Managing, he sits in the VT chair and is our tapeless king, happiest when surrounded by 3 Macbooks - and his ipad.
 Lee is also being trained in the art of vision control by engineer Richard Carroll.

 From stethoscope to vectorscope, "Doctor John" swapped an established career in medicine for a life in television.
 After a number of years training at The London Studios, John joined the freelance market, initially as a camera assistant, then as a jib assistant and camera operator.
 Equally at home running the touchline as he is handheld on music shows, John enjoys many of the challenges that One Box shoots bring.
 He has acted as technical manager on a number of shoots, and has taken major projects from planning to recce to transmission.